fossas/fossa-license-corrections/README.md

 - `fossa-dependency-locator`: This is the dependency name.
 - `fossa-fetcher-type`: This is the fetcher type of the dependency.
 - `fossa-license-grouping`: The grouping can either be `separate-grouping` or `linked-grouping`.
-See above singular license corectiosn guide for further definitions.
+See above singular license corrections guide for further definitions.
 - `linked-grouping-id`: This is required if multiple licenses of a package must be linked in a singular linked-grouping.
 ID must be unique.
 Best to go with integers.
 This field is not required for `separate-grouping`.
 - `corrected-license-id`: This is the license id that FOSSA recognizes.
 - `corrected-license-text`: This is the path to the corrected license.